 Though quite obscure (you don’t often hear about vibrating bras), this optimistic piece of technology is still around today.
 Over the years, their purpose has shifted from being mostly therapeutic to also being cosmetic.
 Enthusiasts of the technology argue that it can enlarge by one full cup size.

-The curious looking piece of vintage tech in this 1969 photo is called the Lambretta Amphi-Scooter.
-It’s a motorized scooter that’s designed to be travel on the road as well as on the water – an amphibious vehicle.
+The curious-looking piece of vintage tech in this 1969 photo is called the Lambretta Amphi-Scooter.
+It’s a motorized scooter that’s designed to travel on the road as well as on the water.
 The motor casing was waterproof, it could propel itself in the water, and it had huge floaters.
 Both in Britain and in North America, personal amphibious vehicles looked like they might become a thing.

 Some people even drove them around in the Thames River in London.
 But due to a lack of market demand and some technical issues, personal amphibious scooters never became that popular.
 As of today, it’s mostly only military or emergency personnel that use anything amphibious, but certainly not scooters.
 Now, the Amphi-Scooter sits in a museum.